Droplr/serverless-api-cloudfront/README.md

 ### IAM Policy

-In order to make this plugin work as expected a few additional IAM Policys might be needed on your AWS profile.
+In order to make this plugin work as expected a few additional IAM Policies might be needed on your AWS profile.

-More specifically this plugin needs the following policys attached:
+More specifically this plugin needs the following policies attached:

 * `cloudfront:CreateDistribution`
 * `cloudfront:GetDistribution`